 When to extend a project

-In very rare cases, we’ll decide to extend a project with a couple of extra weeks.
+In very rare cases, we’ll extend a project that runs past its deadline by a couple weeks.
 How do we decide when to extend a project and when to let the

 circuit breaker do its thing?